KDE/documentation-develop-kde-org/content/hig/introduction/research.md

 =======

-**About the Project User Research Template:** The purpose of this template is to provide a place to document an application\'s user research information for reference during development.
+**About the Project User Research Template:** The purpose of this template is to provide a place to document an application's user research information for reference during development.
 Top level items are information everyone in the project should be aware of.
 Some of the details in the lower sections may take some work and discussion within